Eighteen architectures, one pack format.

 The drift nobody at the major labs admits

-Quantization libraries today share one assumption: at inference time, the customer rebuilds the dequantized weights from the stored low-bit representation through a different code path than the trainer used.
-The customer-side reconstruction is then approximately equal to the trainer’s measured weights.
+Quantization libraries today share one assumption: at inference time, the customer rebuilds the dequantized weights from the stored low-bit representation through a different code path than the one that produced the artifact.
+The customer-side reconstruction is then approximately equal to the original weights.
 Approximately.
 The two paths drift because of:

-- numerical order-of-operations differences between the trainer’s calibration and the customer’s bit-unpack
+- numerical order-of-operations differences between pack time and the customer’s bit-unpack

 - different fp16 vs bf16 vs fp32 intermediate dtypes

-- per-group scale rounding that did not exist at training time
+- per-group scale rounding that did not exist when the artifact was produced

-- the customer’s dequantize kernel being a slightly different mathematical commitment than the trainer’s
+- the customer’s dequantize kernel being a slightly different mathematical commitment than the one used at pack time

 The drift is small per-weight.
 It compounds.
 The output perplexity drift on 5-bit transformer weights is generally 3-10% across the major libraries.
 On regulated customer hardware, that drift is the difference between “model behaves as audited” and “we cannot ship this.”